na-na-hi/renget/archive/chrprompt2.md

 >Smoke: I liked Queen, and Michael Jackson.
 That's about it, nowadays they prefer to listen to *noise* instead of real music, shame...

+>Carrot: I don't remember any, but i remember a line, "It's no better to be safe than sorry, so takee on mee", that's all i remember
 **Guildmons without partners**, do you recruit other guildmons for big missions?
 If so, who?
 Or would you rather go solo?
 >Lliam: I would prefer to go solo as much as I can.
 There's a plethora of reasons that I don't want to get into detail, but one of the reasons is that it's  usually for research purposes, and bringing people along would hinder this process...